geotmz/SQL-Project-Data-Job-Analysis/README.md

 # Introduction
 Focusing on data analyst roles, this project explores 💰 top-paying jobs, 🔥 in-demand skills, and 📈 where high demand meets high salary in data analytics.
 # Backround
-Data hails from my SQL Course.
-It's packed with insights on job titles, salaries, locations, and essential skills.

 ### The questions I wanted to answer through my SQL queries were:
 1. What are the top-paying data analyst jobs?
 2. What skills are required for these top-paying jobs?